joherrer/joherrer.github.io/README.md

-# 🌐 Personal Portfolio Website — Jose Herrera
+# 🌐 Personal Portfolio Website

 A modern, elegant, and responsive portfolio website built to showcase my work as a **Software Developer**, including my background, skills, projects, and the services I offer.
 This website serves as my digital presence, combining clean UI, smooth animations, and structured content to reflect professionalism and creativity.